Contents Insurance Calculator for Flats, Apartments & Renters

 How the estimator calculates

 We start with a base premium representing a typical tenant in a mid-rise building with average risks.
 We then multiply by factors for contents value, improvements (if any), building type, floor level, sprinklers, security, location (overall/flood/crime), claims, liability limit, and your chosen excess.
-Optional extras are added as flat amounts, and then a tax line is applied.
+Optional extras are added as flat amounts, and then an IPT line is applied.
 The output shows a midpoint estimate and a ±10% range to reflect real-world variability.

-Important: Real insurers use detailed postcode/geocoding, building construction data, association documents, loss history databases, eligibility rules and minimum premiums.
+Important: Real insurers use detailed postcode/geocoding, building construction data, leasehold or association documents, loss history databases, eligibility rules and minimum premiums.
 This tool is for learning and budgeting only; always review policy wordings, exclusions, limits, and endorsements before buying.

 Explore more tools